Research Centers

 Director: Heather Stapleton, Ronie-Richele Garcia-Johnson Distinguished Professor, Division of Environmental Sciences and Policy, Nicholas School of the Environment

-It is increasingly recognized that early life stages of humans and other organisms are particularly sensitive to environmental stressors such as pollutants.
-The Superfund Research Center unites researchers from the Nicholas School of the Environment, the Pratt School of Engineering, and the Duke University Medical Center in examining the effects of selected chemicals that are widespread in the environment, including Superfund sites.
-Of particular concern are effects on wildlife and human development, later life consequences of early life exposures, and new strategies for remediating heavily polluted areas such as Superfund sites.
+It is increasingly recognized that early life stages of humans and other organisms are particularly sensitive to exposure to environmental stressors and pollutants.
+The Duke University Superfund Research Center (DUSRC) unites researchers from the Nicholas School of the Environment, the Pratt School of Engineering, and the Duke University Medical Center in examining the effects of selected contaminants that are widespread in the environment, including Superfund sites.
+Of particular concern are effects on both wildlife and communities that inhabit or are located in close proximity to Superfund sites.
+The theme of the DUSRC specifically focuses on later life consequences of early life exposures, and new strategies for remediating heavily polluted areas such as Superfund sites.
 The center is supported by the National Institute of Environmental Health Sciences (NIEHS).

-The goal of the center is to elucidate exposures, mechanisms of toxicity, health consequences in humans and ecosystems, and remediation strategies for specific toxic chemicals selected based on their potential importance as developmental toxicants.
-Of particular interest are selected pesticides, metals, hydrocarbons, and flame retardants that affect development of the nervous system, cardiovascular system, and endocrine systems.
+The goal of the center is to elucidate mechanisms of toxicity, and health consequences in both humans and ecosystems, resulting from exposure to mixtures of chemicals that are considered neurodevelopmental toxicants.
+Of particular interest are selected pesticides, metals, polycyclic aromatic hydrocarbons, and flame retardants that affect development of the nervous system, cardiovascular system, and endocrine systems.
 In addition to conducting basic research in these areas, the center’s key activities include undergraduate, graduate, and post-doctoral training in the environmental health sciences and engineering, the translation of basic research findings into useful information for health professionals, government agencies, and the public, and active engagement with communities concerned with exposures to hazardous chemicals.
 Find more information at sites.nicholas.duke.edu/superfund.